edwyn-mcmillan/battleships/README.md

 A simplified CLI game of Battleships.

-To play, run battleships.js using Nodejs http://nodejs.org/#download
+To play, download the battleships JavaScript file and run using Nodejs.
+From there, follow the on screen instructions to try to sink my battleships!

+http://nodejs.org/#download